 You can test this path from the terminal: append /racket to the path and enter it as a command.
 This should start Racket (include the surrounding double quotes around the whole thing):

 1 2 3

 If this doesn’t work, either the path to Racket is mistyped, or there’s an error in your Racket installation.

 If it does work, type ctrl+D or (exit) to quit Racket.
 Next, you need to add this path to the "/etc/paths.d" directory on your system, which affects the system PATH variable.
-You can do this with the following one-line terminal command, which will ask you for your password (replace /path/to/bin with your actual path, again including the surrounding double quotes).
+You can do this with the following one-line terminal command, which will ask you for your password (again, substitute /YOUR/PATH/TO/bin with your actual path, and include the surrounding double quotes):

 zsh$ sudo sh -c 'echo "/YOUR/PATH/TO/bin" >> /etc/paths.d/racket'